Rustam Effendi: Biography

 Effendi was born in Padang, West Sumatra, Dutch East Indies, on 13 May 1903.
 After elementary school, he studied at schools for teachers in Bukittinggi and Bandung, West Java.
 In 1924 he returned to Padang to be a teacher.

 Effendi published his first stage drama, Bebasari, in the mid-1920s; it was a critique of Dutch colonialism based on the Ramayana.
 The work is considered the first stage drama in modern Indonesian literature.
 However, its distribution was hampered by the Dutch, who cited Effendi's communist leanings.
-He also released the poetry anthology Pertjikan Permenoengan (Stains of Self-Reflection), among these poems were works that were indirectly anti-colonial, such as the poem "Tanah Air" ("Homeland").
+He also released the poetry anthology Pertjikan Permenoengan (Stains of Self-Reflection), Among these poems were works that were indirectly anti-colonial, such as the poem "Tanah Air" ("Homeland").
 However, after a failed Communist revolt that year, Effendi's works could no longer be published because of the tighter censorship.
 As such, he felt forced to leave the country.

 From 1928 to 1947 Effendi lived in the Netherlands.
 From 1933 to 1946 he was a member of the Communist Party of the Netherlands and served in the House of Representatives of the Netherlands, promoting native rights for the Dutch East Indies.
 He also wrote a work in Dutch, entitled Van Moskow naar Tiflis.
+While in Jakarta in 1951, he was arrested as part of an anti-communist crackdown, though he wasn't charged.

 Effendi died in Jakarta on 24 May 1979.
 He was the older brother of Bachtiar Effendi, an Indonesian film actor and director.

 Themes and styles

 Effendi dealt with several themes in his works.
 Among the most prominent, especially in Bebasari, was anti-colonialism, with veiled criticism of the Dutch East Indies government.
-Other themes included love, both romantic and familial, as in the poems "Kenangan Lama" ("Old Memories") and "Kuburan Bunda" ("Mother's Grave"), and the beauty of nature, as in "Lautan" ("Sea") and "Bulan" ("Moon").
+Other themes include love, both romantic and familial, as in the poems "Kenangan Lama" ("Old Memories") and "Kuburan Bunda" ("Mother's Grave"), and the beauty of nature, as in "Lautan" ("Sea") and "Bulan" ("Moon").

 Effendi's language, although it reflected the patterns of Old Malay, was experimental.
 The writer borrowed from foreign languages, especially Sanskrit and Arabic.
 He occasionally changed words, including adding and subtracting letters, to suit his intended rhythm and tempo, such as by using "menung" instead of "menunggu" to say "wait".
 Compared to contemporary poet Muhammad Yamin, Effendi had stronger imagery.